THE ARNI INSTITUTE STROKE REHABILITATION AND EXERCISE PROGRAMME

 The ARNI Approach is currently the adopted model for rehabilitation & exercise after stroke for some UK Counties in association with the NHS and Stroke Association.
 Click this Clinical Research button for the latest research into ARNI Stroke Exercise and Rehabilitation.

-1) What is the ARNI Institute?
+1) What is the ARNI Programme?

 First of all, please read about what ARNI is, and then below, why we exist.